J08nY/pyecsca/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Thanks alot to contributors: Tomas Jusko, Andrej Batora, Vojtech Suchanek and to ChipWhisperer/NewAE.

 *Development was supported by the Masaryk University grant [MUNI/C/1701/2018](https://www.muni.cz/en/research/projects/46834).*